CC-Pan: Channel-wise Compression based Diffusion for Efficient Pan-Sharpening: Dataset Descriptions

-\paragraph{FR evaluation protocol.} We use PanCollection FullData directly for FR evaluation.
+We use PanCollection FullData directly for FR evaluation.
 Each FR sample provides PAN $P$ from \texttt{/PAN}, LRMS $M$ from \texttt{/MS}, and aligned upsampled MS $\tilde{M}$ from \texttt{/LMS}.
 All methods take $P$ and $\tilde{M}$ as inputs and predict $\hat{X}$.
 Since FR does not include ground-truth HRMS, we report no-reference QNR-based measures and qualitative comparisons.
-Metric definitions and computation details are provided in Appendix~\ref{app:evaluation}.
+Metric usage is summarized in Appendix~\ref{app:evaluation}.